From earthquakes to volcanoes to floods, the physical processes of the Earth have always affected people.

 Geoscientists study the physical, chemical, and biological processes of the Earth, from its deep interior to its surface.
 Most people think that geology is just about rocks or oil and gas.
 However geoscience majors also study topics such as rivers, beaches, volcanoes, glaciers, earthquakes, plate tectonics, groundwater, global climate change, soils and sediments.

 Using a wide variety of tools and techniques, students learn how geoscientists investigate environmental hazards (such as earthquakes, landslides, floods, hurricanes, beach erosion, volcanic eruptions, water pollution, and toxic chemical spills); the availability of mineral, energy, and water resources; and the history of the earth and its inhabitants.

-The Geoscience program at Tarleton State University offers five degree programs.
-All under the larger heading of Geoscience, these include:
+The Geoscience program at Tarleton State University offers one degree with size concentration areas.
+All under the larger heading of Geoscience, these concentrations include:

 - Environmental Science

-- Geoscience Composite (certifying student to teach all high school sciences ).
+- Sscience Teaching (certifying student to teach all high school sciences )